About/Links

 If after reading all the above information you feel the club is right for you please click WSBTC – application form and info page to download an application form.
 Alternatively please contact the Honorary Secretary on 07876/538583.

-THE THOUGHTS OF PRESIDENT JON (posted on 10th November 2025)
+THE THOUGHTS OF PRESIDENT JON (posted on 27th April 2026)

 Jon Clear (President)

-CAPTAIN ROGER’S RAMBLINGS (posted on 17th September 2025)
+CAPTAIN ROGER’S RAMBLINGS (posted on 27th March 2026)

-Captain Roger
+Captain Roger.

-CLUB CALENDAR 2026/27 (updated on 25th November 2025)
+CLUB CALENDAR 2026/27 (updated on 16th March 2026)

-2025 TOUR CHAMPION – DAVID PARKER
+2025 TOUR CHAMPION – David Parker

 2025 Tour champion David Parker receives the Ken Armstrong Champions Trophy from President Jon Clear.